simeononsecurity/simeononsecurity.ch/content/cyber-security-career-playbook-start/index.en.md

 {{< inarticle-dark >}}

 ## Managing a Cyber Security Team

+{{< figure src="cyber-security-team-management.png" alt="An image of a cybersecurity team working together in a high-tech, futuristic command center.
+The team is diverse and engaged, with digital screens displaying security analytics and charts.
+The background shows a cityscape protected by a digital shield, symbolizing the team's protective role." caption="Lead, Empower, Protect: Managing Your Cyber Security Team to Success." >}}

 This section provides valuable resources and insights on managing a cyber security team, including tips for **building and managing a cybersecurity team** and best practices for **managing a cyber security team**.